MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 ![Toolboxes](../media/what-is-help/toolboxesexample.png)

-## M365 "Need Help" pane
+## Microsft 365 "Need Help" pane
-Clicking the "Need Help" button in the Microsoft 365 admin center opens a search box where you can describe a issue you're having or search for help articles.
+Clicking the "Need Help" button in the Microsoft 365 admin center opens a search box where you can insert a query.

 In this example, we searched for *verify my domain*.
 The help pane returned an Insight card and a few articles we think will help you.
+The insight is powered by Machine Learning that helps us surface a solution that has been helpful to other admins who have entered similar queries.

 ![Need help](../media/what-is-help/helppane.png)

 Or, you can use the O365 Assistant.
 Just click the toggle at the top of the "Need Help" pane to turn it on.

-Enter your query and we'll help get you to the right answer to your question.
+The O365 Assistant is a chatbot that provides a conversational interface for getting help.
+Enter your query and the chatbot will ask clarifying questions to get you to the right answer for your specific situation.
+Think of it as your virtual helper to discover solutions and complete tasks.

+For example, if I enter "reset password" the chatbot asks me questions about whether I want to reset my own password or someone else's.

 ![Chatbot](../media/what-is-help/chatbot.png)